What to Do After Replacing Crankshaft Sensor

 How to Replace a Crankshaft Position Sensor

 Replacing the crankshaft position sensor is simple.
 Its placement can be found in your owner’s handbook, however in the majority of contemporary cars, it is between the engine and the transmission.
-The crankshaft sensor can be replaced by doing the following steps:

 • Wait for the engine to cool down before turning it off.